BlockforgeProject/BlockForge-2-/README.txt

 This project is granted under the zlib license.
 You can modify or redistribute it under the zlib conditions.

-If you're not praticed with these things,here's a pre-imposted game folder: http://hidemyass.com/files/VEgWM/ Put this in the "games" folder
+If you find this too difficult,here's a pre-imposted game folder: http://hidemyass.com/files/VEgWM/ Put this in the "games" folder

 README: